Degrees and Certificates

 Curriculum is individualized toward the needs of each farm owner, and faculty work one-on-one with you on your farm.
 There is no traditional classroom work for the Farm Management degree, but there are a few seminars and sessions at the SCTCC campus.

-The Farm Business Management Program is concerned with the economic principles and agricultural practices used in making decisions about alternative ways of using land, labor, capital and management ability to make a profit in farming.
-Information about farm business relationships, legal aspects of estate planning, partnerships, trusts, and business transfers from older to younger farmers is available when needed.
+Students will learn economic principles and agricultural practices used to make decisions about alternative ways of using land, labor, capital, and management ability to make a profit in farming.

-Students are taught a system of a farm business recordkeeping necessary for computerized farm business analysis.
-This is the core of the instructional program.
-Instructional activities include the annual series of class meetings and individual conferences with farmers and others concerned with a farm operated by a family unit.
+The core of the program is learning a system of farm business record-keeping necessary for computerized farm business analysis.
+Curriculum includes individual conferences with farmers and others concerned with a family-operated farm.
 Instruction is based on the economic, social, and cultural goals of the family and business unit.

 - Apply appropriate principles of financial concepts as it relates to personal entrepreneurship.

 - Implement principles of business planning concepts to own business.